clecap/dante-wiki-production/doc/README-docker.md

 * Log out and log in again.

 #### Generate required user
-* We need a user with a home directory (in which we install everything), with shell /bin/bash, and belonging to group docker.
+* We need a user `dante`with a home directory (in which we install everything), with shell /bin/bash, and belonging to group docker.
   ```
   sudo adduser --disabled-password dante